Juicebox (song)

 "Juicebox" is a song by American rock band the Strokes.
 It was written by singer Julian Casablancas and produced by David Kahne.
 The song was released by RCA Records as the lead single from the Strokes' third studio album, First Impressions of Earth.
 In the United States, the song was released in October 2005, while in the United Kingdom and Australia, it was released in December.
 Casablancas was quoted in Spin as saying this about the song: "I remember people saying this track's ugly, I think it's got a great personality."
 The track was leaked long before its scheduled single release, forcing the band and managers to release it as a single in iTunes format earlier than planned.
 The B-side to the single is the song "Hawaii".

 Reception

 Their first single in over a year, "Juicebox" marked the Strokes' second single to reach the Top 10 in the UK and also their highest charting single to date.
 The song also became their first and only single to chart the US Billboard Hot 100, at number 98.
+Although barely entering the main chart, it debuted at the top spot on the component chart for sales, staying within the top five for another week.